 Have you ever considered the talent and patience that embroidery requires?
-The history of embroidery is an ancient and interesting one, that dates to as early as 5th Century BC, China.
+The history of embroidery is an ancient and interesting one that dates to as early as the 5th Century BC China.
 That is an incredibly long time for a craft to be honed.

 These days, technology has given us an edge in almost every aspect of our lives.
-Thanks to the advancements over the last two decades, we can now do embroidery with a machine, as well as by hand.
+Thanks to the advancements over the last two decades, we can now do embroidery with a machine and by hand.

 Here’s the thing about using an embroidery machine, if you want to know how to start an embroidery business and use an embroidery machine—there isn’t much skill required.
-Some may view this as cheating, but not everyone has the talent, nor the time, to practice and hone such a delicate craft.
+Some may view this as cheating, but not everyone has the talent, or the time, to practice and hone such a delicate craft.

 Why am I discussing the ins and outs of embroidery with you?
-If you haven’t noticed the current trend, then it’s time to take a good look around.
-Embroidered items are everywhere: bags, dresses, jeans, leather belts, leather jackets, bomber jackets, denim, silk, tunics, and so much more—even embroidered wood!
+If you haven’t noticed the current trend, it’s time to look around.
+Embroidered items are everywhere: bags, dresses, jeans, leather belts, jackets, bomber jackets, denim, silk, tunics, and so much more—even embroidered wood!

 DIY Embroidered Clothing

-You may be asking yourself how much you’re willing to pay for an embroidered leather belt (or something equally small).
+You may ask yourself how much you’re willing to pay for an embroidered leather belt (or something equally small).
 The answer is easy–you don’t have to pay a thing.
 Let’s come back to machine embroidery.
 Instead of going out and buying expensive designer labels with exquisite embroidery designs, you can do it yourself.

 And it is simple.
 Creating your own embroidered clothing is as easy as finding a design, choosing a clothing item, and stitching your design to your chosen fabric.
-If you’re new to this, then I would recommend that you check out a good embroidery machine, as opposed to doing it by hand.
+If you’re new to this, I recommend you check out a good embroidery machine instead of doing it by hand.

-With the embroidery machine, you can download designs online and then input it into the machine.
-You may need to consult the user manual if you’re unsure how to do this.
-Then, you will need a few items: fabric (or clothing item), a stabilizer to ensure that your fabric doesn’t wrinkle while your busy, needle, multiple color threads, and hoops (although, your machine will likely already be equipped with hoops).
+With the embroidery machine, you can download designs online and then input them into the machine.
+You may need to consult the user manual if you are unsure how to do this.
+Then, you will need a few items: fabric (or clothing item), a stabilizer to ensure that your material doesn’t wrinkle while busy, a needle, multiple color threads, and hoops (although your machine will likely already be equipped with hoops).

-Once you have your materials, place your stabilizer and fabric together and hoop it.
+Once you have your materials, place your stabilizer and fabric together and hoop them.
 The hoop needs to be tight without stretching the fabric.
-Attach the hoop to the machine (consult the manual if necessary), thread the machine and get to stitching.
+Attach the hoop to the machine (consult the manual if necessary), thread the machine, and get to stitching.
 Your machine will do most of the work and tell you when to change colors.
 See?
 Simple.

 Why should you make an effort?

-The amazing thing about doing it yourself is that you will be able to personalize your clothing (even your undies!) in whatever way you see fit.
-For thousands of years, people have used clothing as a way of expressing themselves, and embroidery has had a hand in that too.
+The fantastic thing about doing it yourself is that you can personalize your clothing (even your undies!) in whatever way you see fit.
+For thousands of years, people have used clothing to express themselves, and embroidery has had a hand in that too.

-Think of the embroidered patches on military uniforms throughout history, or the way royals would use embroidery to distinguish themselves from commoners.
+Please think of the embroidered patches on military uniforms throughout history or how royals would use embroidery to distinguish themselves from commoners.
 In hierarchical societies, different ranks would have different colors or sequences embroidered on their clothing.

 Now, you can use embroidery to stand out from the crowd and show them, “this is me.”
-Be bold, or edgy or elegant—be humorous or dark—be anything or everything.
+Be bold, edgy, or elegant—be humorous or dark—be anything or everything.
 There is truly no limit when it comes to embroidery.